anaconda/ae5-vscode/README.md

    `/tools` volume.
 2. Download the installer project and save it to the machine from which you are accessing AE5.
-A link is provided in the top section of this document.
+A link is provided in the top section of this document.<br/> ***NOTE***: This project is significantly larger than a typical AE5 project, so the project creation process will take longer than normal.
+   For instance, one test cluster took *20 seconds* for the upload step, and an *additional 60 seconds* to finish.
 3. In a new browser window, log into AE5, and use the "Create+ / Upload Project" dialog to upload the VSCode Installation project archive that has been provided to you.